Homicidal ideation: Theories

 A number of theories have been proposed to explain the phenomenon of homicidal ideation or homicide itself.
 Many of these theories seem to overlap.
 They often are not mutually exclusive.
 At present no single theory explains all the phenomena noted in homicide, although many theories go some way to explaining several areas.
 Most of these theories follow the reasoning of theories studied in criminology.
 A brief synopsis of theories specific to homicide follows.

 Homicide adaptation

 This is the most recent of evolutionary theories.
 It claims to explain most of the phenomena associated with homicide.
 It states that humans have evolved with adaptations that enable us to think of and/or plan homicide.
-We come up with the idea as a possible answer to our problem position (threat to ourselves, our mate or our resources) and include a range of thought processes regarding killer and victim (degree of relatedness, relative status, gender, reproductive values, size and strength of families, allies and resources) and the potential costs of making use of such a high penalty strategy as homicide.
+We come up with the idea as a possible answer to our problem position (threat to ourselves, our mates or our resources) and include a range of thought processes regarding killer and victim (degree of relatedness, relative status, gender, reproductive values, size and strength of families, allies and resources) and the potential costs of making use of such a high penalty strategy as homicide.
 If homicide is determined to be the best solution strategy, then it might be functional.